Vaishakh-SM/php-login-reg/README.md

 Interesting!
 Seems like you made it here!
-(Make a Random Pull Request if you did)
+(Make a Random Pull Request or open an issue if you did)

 Here you go, congrats!